strackzdesign/beVote/readme.md

 # Install #

 - Install the database before starting the website itself.
-- Change the database and user if needed. //fuctions.php
+- Change the database and user if needed. //fuctions.php - connectDB()
 - Good Luck !!

 # System Functions (functions.php) #